swiss-ai/mmore/docs/rcp_and_production.md

 ### Interactive Development Session

-For development, debugging, or manual operations, start an interactive session:
+For development, debugging, or manual operations, start an interactive session (replace `<group-id>` with your actual group ID and `username` with your DockerHub username):

 ```bash
 runai submit swissaimmore \